GFirmer/Chem-Ed-Doctorate/README.md

 <h3>To my PhD research repository, where I will share my work on science education in Australia.</h3>

-My name is Genevieve Firmer and I am an energetic and innovative science educator.
+<p>My name is Genevieve Firmer and I am an energetic and innovative science educator.
 I have experience in F-10 science and STEM, senior chemistry and biology and curriculum leadership.
 I am currently working on my PhD in Chemistry Education as part of the [SCOPE Group](https://github.com/alintheopen/SCOPE), where I am focussing on how curriculum influences classroom practice.
-From this research, I am hoping to develop evidence-based, open-access teaching & learning resources for senior chemistry.
+From this research, I am hoping to develop evidence-based, open-access teaching & learning resources for senior chemistry.</p>

-<h4>In my PhD I am conducting a post-structural analysis of the year 11-12 chemistry courses in Australia, and working towards creating an open-access platform for sharing secondary chemistry resources. </h4>

 <p>I am using this repository and website to share my research journey.
 Below I have hyperlinked some of the areas I've started to share my work in.
 Please feel free to have a browse.
 If you have any queries, ideas or feedback, please feel free to share them in the issues tab.</p>